daniellee6925/portfolio/public/learning_of_the_day.md

     - This is commonly used for storing trained machine learning models, caching data, or persisting Python objects between program runs.
 - What advantages do NumPy arrays offer over (nested) Python lists?
     - NumPy array is faster and you get a lot built-in functions, can do “vectorized” operations

+ **Learning of the day (6/27)**
+- Learning
+- Explain inheritance in Python with an example
+    - It allows one class to gain all attributes and methods of another class.
+    - Class we are inheriting from is called the super class and the class inheriting is called the child class
+    - You can use by calling super in init
+    - ex: Inherting nn.Module
+- What is polymorphism in Python?
+    - Polymorphism means the ability to take multiple forms.
+For instance, if the parent class have a method named ABC, the child class can also have a different method named ABC
+- Explain the differences between Flask and Django?
+    - Flask is simpler and more flexible, great for custom or smaller projects.
+Django is more powerful out of the box, better suited for bigger applications that benefit from speed and consistency in development.
+- What is PEP?
+    - PEP stands for Python Enhancement Proposal.
+It is a set of rules that specify how to format Python code for maximum readability.
+- What are Python decorators?
+    - Python decorators are special functions that let you modify and extend the behavior of other functions or methods without changing their code
+    - usually used for logging, checks, timing, caching
+    - decorator takes function as an input, wraps it in another function, and adds some behavior